numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 <img src="_static/lstm.gif" width="900" align="center">

-In the above gif, The rectangles labelled $A$ are called `Cells` and they are the **Memory Blocks** of our LSTM network.
+In the above gif, The rectangles labeled $A$ are called `Cells` and they are the **Memory Blocks** of our LSTM network.
 They are responsible for choosing what to remember in a sequence and pass on that information to the next cell via two states called the `hidden state` $H_{t}$ and the `cell state` $C_{t}$ where $t$ indicates the time-step.
 We recommend you to go through [ Long Short-Term Memory (LSTM)](http://d2l.ai/chapter_recurrent-modern/lstm.html) to understand the mechanisms happening inside each cell.

 ### But how do you obtain sentiment from the LSTM's output?
 The hidden state you obtain from the last word in a sequence is considered to be a representation of all the information contained in a sequence.
 To classify this information into various classes (2 in our case, positive and negative) we can use a Fully Connected layer which firstly maps this information to a predefined output size (1 in our case) and an activation layer like sigmoid on top of it finally converts the output to a value between 0 and 1.
 We'll consider values greater than 0.5 to be indicative of a positive sentiment.

-Define a function to randomly initialise the parameters which will be learnt while our model trains
+Define a function to randomly initialize the parameters which will be learned while our model trains

 ```python
 def initialise_params(hidden_dim, input_dim):